Pyxxil/Teaching/Generics.md

 }
 ```

 Now, obviously the 'false' there is not ideal, but that's due to Java and not the actual implementation here (as in, the point still stands on not having to rewrite the code, despite it giving an incorrect value here it does quite often lead to deduplication of code).
+The signature for this method is ``` equals_Integer_Double ```, which again is made by the compiler and not us.

 So, that's generics.
 Mostly.
-There are other things that you can do, standards you can follow, etc. However, that should be enough to get you started along your journey's.
+There are other things that you can do, standards you can follow, etc. However, that should be enough to get you started along your journey.

-Good luck with the rest of your learning ;) <3
+Good luck with the rest of your learning